brian-trann/sb-jobly/readme.md

 This is the Express backend for Jobly, version 2.

+To run this server:

+    npm start

-To run this:
+To run server in development mode (requires nodemon):

-    node server.js
+    npm run dev

 To run the tests:

-    jest -i
+    npm test